 The loss of their prolific strike force was naturally the most devastating blow and only 50 League goals were scored.
 Inevitably United struggled throughout the season.

-Franklin's first signings Derek Trevis and Duncan Forbes were ever-presents with Billy Stark being leading scorer with just 13 League goals.
+Franklin's first signing Derek Trevis was ever-present with Billy Stark being leading scorer with just 13 League goals.

 Colchester were relegated back to the Fourth Division with Franklin having already being given a year's contract extension mid-season.